animuslabs/boid-worker/README.md

 ```

 ## Relayer
+To run a relayer you need to have a local running IPFS node and have it setup in .env.json file in the proxy section.
-Make sure to have relayer port setup in .env.json and firewall configured properly to allow connections from outside, including your dns / domain
+In addition make sure to have relayer port setup in .env.json and firewall configured properly to allow connections from outside, including your dns / domain

 ```sh
 cd /home/boid-worker/dist